 Edward Weiss Words and Pictures has contributed to dozens of websites.
 For instance, these photos currently appear on on the naceda.org, waverlymainstreet.org, and greenmountwest.org websites.

-Working for the Central Baltimore Partnership, I designed the site, using a Sydney Pro WordPress Theme.
-Did all the words and pictures, aside from use of internal documents and maps, for the launch of this 40+ page site in 2018.
+I also was responsible for their previous website (launched 09/2018, major update completed 01/2021.
+I designed the site, using a Sydney Pro WordPress Theme.
+Did all the words and pictures, aside from use of internal documents, for the launch of this 40+ page site in 2018.
 Also did all formatting and site maintenance, including SEO optimization, etc.

 On the Explore the Core website (launched in 2017) , I created the original content prototype for the launch.
 In other words: